alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

  - a terraform module which the client team includes in their own terraform project

-This model has the downside that it doesn't allow us to maintain prometheus at a single common version, because we are at the mercy of client teams' deploy cadences to ensure things get upgraded.
+This model has the downside that it does not allow us to maintain prometheus at a single common version, because we are at the mercy of client teams' deploy cadences to ensure things get upgraded.